Impressionism

 This is not an invented atmosphere with a poetic title attached afterward.
 Monet is painting Le Havre, the port tied to his youth, probably from a hotel room overlooking the outer harbor.
 The masts, rowboats, funnels, and industrial haze all matter.

-That detail changes the whole reading.
 The mist is not there to avoid description.
-It is there because the subject is a modern port at dawn, where labor, steam, water, and weather occupy the same field.
+It belongs to the subject: a modern port at dawn, where labor, steam, water, and weather occupy the same field.
 Monet is not escaping modernity.
 He is painting it in a form that refuses static clarity.

 Why the sun holds the whole picture